obsidian-tasks-group/obsidian-tasks/docs/queries/filters.md

 ---

-## Matching - Workaround for Boolean OR
+## Matching

 Each line of a query has to match in order for a task to be listed.
 In other words, lines are considered to have an 'AND' operator between them.
-Within each line, you can use the boolean operators AND, OR, AND NOT, OR NOT and XOR, as long as individual filters are wrapped in parenthesis or quotes:
+Within each line, you can use the boolean operators NOT, AND, OR, AND NOT, OR NOT and XOR, as long as individual filters are wrapped in parenthesis or quotes:

     ```tasks
     (no due date) OR (due after 2021-04-04)